• Skip to primary navigation

 • Keep tuned for candied cherries in a thick, glossy syrup.

-• First of all, this makes a small batch, but the recipe can be easily doubled or tripled if you have lots of cherries.
+• First, this makes a small batch, but the recipe can be easily doubled or tripled if you have lots of cherries.

 • Leave the cherries in syrup cool on the counter.
 Store in a dark, cool place like a cellar or a pantry.